Lamborghini Espada: History

 The car was designed by Marcello Gandini at Bertone.
 Gandini drew inspiration and cues from two of his Bertone show cars from 1967, the Lamborghini Marzal and the Bertone Pirana.

 The Espada is a four-seater GT and was initially sold alongside the Islero and the rear mid-engine Miura.
 The Espada and the Islero both replaced the 400 GT 2+2 and had similar mechanical underpinnings, with the Espada a more visually daring alternative to the relatively conservative and discrete Islero.

 The Spanish name "Espada" (/es/) means "sword", referring to the sword that the torero uses to kill the bull.

 During its ten years in production the car underwent some changes, and three different series were produced.
 These were the S1 (1968–1970), the S2 (1970–1972) and the S3 (1972–1978).
 Each model featured interior redesigns, minor mechanical improvements and minor exterior changes.
 1,217 Espadas were made, making it the most numerous and longest-running Lamborghini model until the expansion of Countach production in the mid-1980s.

 Series I

 The Espada was launched at the 1968 Geneva Motor Show, alongside the Islero.
-The Espada was equipped with a 3929 cc Lamborghini V12 engine derived from that used in the 400 GT 2+2, rated at 325 hp in the series I cars.
+The Espada was equipped with a 3929 cc Lamborghini V12 engine derived from that used in the 400 GT 2+2, rated at 325 PS in the series I cars.
 The design of the series I dashboard was inspired by the Marzal concept car, and featured octagonal housings for the main instruments, topped by an additional binnacle for the secondary gauges.
 The alloy wheels were made by Campagnolo on knock-off hubs, of the same design seen on the Miura.
 The tail lights were the same units mounted on the first series Fiat 124 Sport Coupé.
 186 were made before January 1970.